maybeanerd/eoy/slides.md

 # crab

-Elk, the mastodon client, but it has a crab theme.
+A mastodon client with a crab theme, based on Elk.

 ## State:
-- crab
+- It has crab.
-- actual feature: use and login is tied to our mastodon instance
+- Use and login is tied to our mastodon instance.

 ---